Alter Ego Doctrine

 What makes veil piercing particularly dangerous is that it often surfaces at the worst possible moment — during a lawsuit, a creditor dispute, or a divorce proceeding.
 By the time you need the protection, it is too late to create the records that would have preserved it.
 The documentation had to exist before the dispute arose.

 Governance records are one of the strongest defenses against veil piercing because they demonstrate ongoing, deliberate operation of the LLC as a separate entity.
 For a deeper look at how this risk works in practice, read the real risks of LLC veil piercing.
+For state-specific case law and veil-piercing factors, see LLC veil piercing by state.

 Written Consent